bytebase/bytebase.com-old/docs/reference/command-line.md

 default: **false**

 If specified, Bytebase will run in **read-only** mode.
-This mode is mostly useful when you want to schedule a maintenance window or enforce a deployment freeze.&#x20;
+This mode is mostly useful when you want to schedule a maintenance window or enforce a deployment freeze.

 You can also enable --demo and --readonly together to have a long running demo instance without worrying about the data being changed accidentally (this is how [https://demo.bytebase.com](https://demo.bytebase.com) is configured).